 I reemerge into the sunlight and a lush green garden.

-recovering from a knee injury.
+is staying, recovering from a knee injury.
 We spend a few hours together.

-My friend was one of the ‘demoiselles de Gaulle’,
+Jacqueline was one of the ‘demoiselles de Gaulle’,

 a group of women who followed the general during World War II.

 where they served as intermediaries between the Allies and the civil population.